reinhardt021/reinhardt021.github.io/x.md

 # 🧠 Curated MENTAL MODELS
+> "Inventing is a combination of brains and material.
+The more brains you use, the less material you need." - Charles Kettering

 * Every situation is what you make of it.
 So make the most of it.
 * Start wherever you are right now & Do what you can with what you have.